JWT Authentication Implementation

 Protected API Surface

-With the server-level authentication hook, ALL MCP methods are now protected:
+With server-level authentication, ALL MCP methods are protected:

 ✅